 Female Body Fat Percentage: 40% – 44%

-The thighs and hips will become to funnel fat into them, and grow very large.
+The thighs and hips will begin to funnel fat into them, and grow very large.
 At this level of body fat, the waist is typically 35 inches.

 Female Body Fat Percentage: 45% and over

-The hops will become noticeably wider than the shoulders, and the waist will be over 35 inches.
+The hips will become noticeably wider than the shoulders, and the waist will be over 35 inches.
 Typically, the skin will begin to lose its smoothness and often show dimpling on it.